The EU Settlement Scheme explained

 If you receive pre-settled status (also known as limited leave to remain or enter) this means you can stay in the UK for a period of five years.
 This will allow you to remain in the UK until you are eligible for settled status, generally once you have lived continuously in the UK for five years.

 If you receive settled status (also known as indefinite leave to remain or enter) this means there is no time limit on how long you can stay in the UK.

 You will usually be able to apply for British citizenship 12 months after you have received settled status.

 Successful applicants will get digital proof of their status through an online service.
 Your family members who are from outside the EU will receive a biometric residence card if they do not already have one.

-- your status will be stored electronically by the Home Office.
-Once you receive your status, details will be provided on how to access it on GOV.UK.
+Your status will be stored electronically by the Home Office.
+Once you receive your status, details will be provided on how to access it.

 ID document scanning service

 This service is available to complete the identity verification step if you do not have access to the EU Exit: ID Document Check app.
 There may be an administrative fee to use this service.
-For a list of ID document scanning locations, visit GOV.UK.
+Review list of ID document scanning locations.

 Applying for the scheme from outside of the UK

-The Home Office have produced guidance on how to apply for the EU Settlement Scheme if you are currently outside the UK.
+Review the Home Office guidance on how to apply for the EUSS if you are currently outside the UK.